 19. Ford Edge – 602 litres

 The Ford Edge only arrived in Europe from the USA recently but merges space for five with a comfy ride, surprisingly pleasant handling and a good range of standard equipment.
-There’s a roomy cabin that can fit a family of five with ease and a large 602-litre boot for road trips and food shops.
+The Edge’s roomy cabin can fit a family of five with ease and a large 602-litre boot for road trips and food shops.
 For a luxurious experience without the typically German price tag, Vignale models are available with extensive kit lists and lots of leather.

 20. Jeep Cherokee – 591 litres